-First year students may be admitted to the NECHP based on their academic achievements prior to their entry into the College.
+Students may be admitted to the NECHP based on their academic achievements prior to their entry into the College.
 Criteria for admission to NEC as Honors students might include, but may not be limited to, one or more of the following:

-- Standardized test scores; - Secondary School GPA (3.25 or better); - Strength of an application essay (specific to the NECHP application process); - Evidence of outstanding performance and academic achievement such as AP coursework; - Recommendations from qualified referees aware of the competitive nature of the program.
+- High School GPA (3.25 or better) - Recommendations from two qualified referees aware of the competitive nature of the program. - Application essay (specific to the NECHP application process)